muskansault/cetrepo/README.md

 # cetrepo
-This is going to be first git class.<br>Author- Muskan
+This is going to be first git class.<br>Author- Muskan Rai